CSC207-2023Y-UofT/course-project-larklink/README.md

 as it is designed to interact with abstractions (InputBoundary and OutputBoundary) rather than concrete implementations.
 This allows for potential extensions or modifications to the behavior of the interactor without modifying its existing code.

+**Interface Segregation Principle (ISP)**: Since we aimed to break down the classes into small pieces according to SRP, all interfaces are specific to each class which each interface is implemented.

 **Liskov Substitution Principle (LSP)**: All subclasses that inherit superclass `View` are overriding the abstract method `prepareGUI` and all classes that implement interfaces implemented all methods in corresponding interfaces appropriately.
 Therefore, all these classes can be used interchangeably with `View` or each corresponding interface without unexpected error.